Dieterbe/body.build/docs/2-exercise-selection.md

 pec major:
 a single flat press / fly, other functions will work with vertical presses and pulls

+### Trapezius
-Trapezius Make sure each head (lower/middle/upper) is targeted.
-The middle and lower heads often get worked well with vertical pulls already.
-Deadlifts and overhead presses stimulate the upper head, but for maximum growth, adding a wide or overhead shrug is advisable
+* middle and lower heads often get worked well with vertical pulls already.
+* upper head -> deadlift, overhead press, but for maximum growth, adding a wide or overhead shrug is advisable

+### Delts
-Deltoids Make sure each head (anterior/lateral/posterior) is targeted.
-The front head rarely ever needs isolation work, as it is stimulated by all horizontal and vertical presses, so it’s more likely to be overworked than understimulated.
-The lateral head needs a lateral raise or overhead press variant to emphasize shoulder abduction rather than flexion.
-During overhead pressing, you should keep your elbows out to the sides to emphasize the lateral delt instead of the front delt.
-A relatively wide grip makes this easier.
-Even better arguably, dumbbells activate the lateral delts more effectively than a barbell for most people.
+* front head rarely ever needs isolation work, as it is stimulated by all horizontal and vertical presses, so it’s more likely to be overworked than understimulated.
+* lateral head needs a lateral raise or overhead press variant to emphasize shoulder abduction rather than flexion. wide grip, even better arguably, dumbbells activate the lateral delts more effectively than a barbell for most people.
 Standing also activates the sides of the shoulders better than sitting, as with sitting you often end up with a high-incline press.
 Plus, the bench restricts your natural scapular movement.
-The posterior head is effectively trained with most pulling movements, but many of these don’t achieve full ROM, so an added reverse fly or high row variant is advisable
+* posterior head is effectively trained with most pulling movements, but many of these don’t achieve full ROM, so an added reverse fly or high row variant is advisable

-Latissimus dorsi
+### Latissimus dorsi
-Due to the wide variation in muscle fiber angles, at least two different angle pulling exercises are recommended for the lats for non-novice trainees: one emphasizing shoulder extension and one emphasizing adduction, such as close-grip chin-ups and wide-grip pull-ups.
+at least two different angle pulling exercises are recommended for the lats for non-novice trainees: one emphasizing shoulder extension and one emphasizing adduction, such as close-grip chin-ups and wide-grip pull-ups.

-Biceps brachii
+### Biceps brachii
 A single isolation exercise with the elbow kept at the side should suffice, assuming the program already has other pulling movements involving the biceps.

-Triceps brachii
+### Triceps brachii
-An isolation exercise for the long head is generally desirable.
-The lateral and medial head get sufficient stimulation from (horizontal) presses.
+* The lateral and medial head get sufficient stimulation from (horizontal) presses.
+* long head -> isolation exercise

-Quadriceps
+### Quadriceps
 While having little functional differentiation, a leg extension exercise is recommended in addition to a squatting movement to overload the quadriceps in full contraction and stimulate the rectus femoris.

-Hamstrings
+### Hamstrings
 You need at least a knee flexion exercise, like a leg curl, and a hip extension exercise, like a Romanian deadlift, to stimulate all hamstring heads well along their full length.

-Gluteus maximus (and medius)
+### Gluteus maximus (and medius)
-Due to its large amount of muscle fibers with slight differences in angle, at least one bent-knee and one straight-leg hip extension exercise are recommended, such as hip thrusts and Romanian deadlifts.
-A hip abduction exercise is also advisable for maximum growth of the gluteus medius, though anti-adduction force during squats, especially unilateral squats, may suffice
+needs a bent-knee and a straight-leg hip extension exercise such as hip thrusts and Romanian deadlifts. // Dieter note: BSQ is probably a good bent knee hip extension too! glute med -> anti-adduction force during squats, especially unilateral squats, may suffice. otherwise hip abduction

-Calves
+### Calves
 You need at least one straight-leg plantarflexion (calf raise) exercise in addition to one bent-knee plantarflexion (seated calf raise) exercise for the soleus.

-Erector spinae
+### Erector spinae
 Squats and deadlifts often suffice in practice, but if injury risk is low and maximum growth is desired, a dedicated high-rep back extension exercise can be added